-The education program at the Rocky Mountain Diabetes Center offers comprehensive education on diabetes in addition to related issues such as nutrition, weight loss, continuous glucose monitoring, and insulin pump usage.
+The education program at Rocky Mountain Diabetes Center offers comprehensive education on diabetes and related issues, such as nutrition, weight loss, continuous glucose monitoring, and insulin pump usage.

 Diabetes is a complex and chronic disease in which the body does not produce or effectively use insulin.
 Proper management of diabetes can improve quality of life and reduce risk of long-term complications typically caused by the disease.

 The diabetes education program received recognition from the American Diabetes Association in 1997 and has held that distinction since that time.